goblimey/learn-unix/README.md

 at AT&T Bell Laboratories by Mike Lesk with some contributions from Brian Kernighan.

 Learn teaches basic UNIX commands.
-It does so by driving the student through a series of lessons each of which involves using commands to achieve some goal, such as creating a file with a specified contents.
+It does so by driving you through a series of lessons each of which involves using commands to achieve some goal, such as creating a file with a specified contents.
-When the student announces that she has finished the lesson, the software checks the result, marks the lesson and moves on to the next one.
+When you announce that you have finished the lesson, the software checks the result, marks the lesson and moves on to the next one.

-Although the result looks a little antiquated to some, learn has proved to be extremely valuable because it teaches the student by getting her to use real UNIX commands on a real UNIX system.
+Although the result looks a little antiquated to some, learn has proved to be extremely valuable because it works by getting you to use real UNIX commands on a real UNIX system.

 Learn offers a number of courses,